-The Board has adopted a Code of Business Conduct that applies to all Company employees, officers and directors (the "Code of Conduct") and a written Code of Ethics for Senior Financial Officers (the "Code of Ethics"), each of which is available through the Governance link on the Company's Investor website and can be accessed at www.ir.forwardaircorp.com.
+The Board has adopted a Code of Business Conduct and Ethics that applies to all Company employees, officers and directors (the "Code of Conduct"), which is available through the Governance link on the Company's Investor website and can be accessed at www.ir.forwardaircorp.com.
 The Company's website and the information contained therein or connected thereto are not incorporated into this Proxy Statement.
-The Code of Conduct and the Code of Ethics to any shareholder who requests a copy.
+The Code of Conduct complies with Nasdaq and SEC requirements.
+The Company will also mail the Code of Conduct to any shareholder who requests a copy.
 Requests may be made by contacting the Secretary as described below under "Shareholder Communications."